PranaySewatkar/Documenting-DSA/README.md

 ## Documenting-DSA
-In this repository , I am gonna documenting my DSA Journey
+In this repository , I am documenting my DSA journey and update daily progress of mine

 ## Day 1:
 * Intro to programming